OriginQ/QPanda-2/README.md

 **Compilation**:

-Compilation allows users to rewrite them to run on different backends (such as simulators, quantum chips, quantum chips of different companies, and such).
+Compilation allows users to rewrite them to run on different backends (such as simulators, quantum chips, quantum chips of different companies, and so on).

 **Running**: